Introduction

 Patient Centered Approach to Vein Treatment

 The Vein Specialist Centers emphasizes the importance of advancing its patient’s quality of life through the treatment of spider veins and varicose veins.
 Varicose veins are extremely common, affecting up to 75% of women and up to 50% of men.[1]
-While varicose veins can be unsightly, patients who suffer from this condition, as it progresses over time, are not only concerned about their appearance but also experience significant symptoms from varicose veins
+While varicose veins can be unsightly, patients who suffer from this condition, as it progresses over time, are not only concerned about their appearance but also experience significant symptoms from varicose veins.

 To that end, our vein doctors rely on objective tools to identify appropriate candidates for vein treatment.
 This includes the Clinical, Etiology, Anatomy, and Pathophysiology (CEAP) Classification of Venous Disorders and the Venous Clinical Severity Score (VCSS).[2-5]